3 Practical ESL Lesson Plans for Adults

 Here are some tips to get your adult students speaking and participating like free, uninhibited children.

-• Warm up with real-world videos on FluentU.
-FluentU is a language learning program that lets students watch authentic English videos with dual-language interactive subtitles.
-Plus, it provides plenty of tools for students to actively practice English vocabulary and grammar, like interactive subtitles, flashcards, vocabulary lists and more.
+- Warm up with real-world videos.
+FluentU is a language learning program that works particularly well for this, as it lets students watch native media clips with dual-language interactive subtitles.
+Plus, it provides plenty of tools for students to actively practice English vocabulary and grammar, like flashcards, vocabulary lists and more.
 Great for homework assignments and in-class activities alike.

 Your students will be far more comfortable using English in everyday scenarios after you try out these ESL lesson plans for adults.